What Blood Type Do Mosquitoes Like?

 Blood type isn’t the only factor that influences how much mosquitoes like you.
 Other genetic risk factors include:

-- Certain chemicals produced by your skin.
+- Certain chemicals are produced by your skin.
 Lactic acid, for example, attracts mosquitoes.

 - Your metabolic rate, or how much carbon dioxide (CO2) your body releases.
 Mosquitoes detect their next blood meal using CO2, so they are drawn to those who release more of the gas, including pregnant women and larger individuals.